Reverend Charles Harris

 Reverend Charles Harris Diversionary Centre

-The Centre works collaboratively with other services in the Townsville homelessness, public health, Centrelink and rehabilitation services to obtain the best possible outcome for the clients, with many services visiting the Centre to engage with clients.
+The centre works collaboratively with other services in the Townsville homelessness, public health, Centrelink and rehabilitation services to obtain the best possible outcome for the clients.
+Many services visit the centre to engage with clients.

-Clients must be 18 years or over to access the Centre where support and monitoring will be offered to ensure their wellbeing.
+Clients must be 18 years or over to access the Centre where support and monitoring will ensure their wellbeing.